psi46/pixel-dtb-firmware/dtb/README.txt

-This directory will contain the Quartus II design files for the FPGA.
+This directory contains the Quartus II design files for the FPGA.